 In June 2016, "Maddy" Snowmagic Blonde Madonna arrived to live with us from Victoria.
 I cannot thank Lois (Snowmagic Japanese Spitz) enough for letting Maddy stay with me for a while and we had a lot of fun together, achieving her Australian Championship title!
 She produced our "G" litter where we got 3 lovely bouncing boys with her and Spyro.
 Once of these babies "Boomer" went to the USA to be much loved and a therapy dog career is in his future.

 At the end of 2016, I did a collaboration with Pat Blattman of Patome Japanese Spitz.
 I was lucky enough that she agreed to go along with one of my plans!
 We used frozen semen from the handsome AL-X over her beautiful Maui daughter "Mia" (CH.
 Patome Busy Being Fantastic).
 This produced the stunning "Saphira" (Patome Heavens on Fire), she was the only puppy produced from this combination but boy, it only took the one.
-Saphira lives with me and brings a lot of joy to my life and has done extremely well in the showring so far.
-We cannot wait to see her fully mature.
-Saphira will go back to Patome for 1 litter in the future.
+Saphira lives with me and brings a lot of joy to my life and has done extremely well in the showring.
+Additionally, she has been a super producer and we are very proud of her offspring.

 The journey doesn't end here, it is just the begining and I cannot wait to see what the future holds!
 I have many exciting things planned and have enjoyed my journey with my Japanese Spitz so far!